ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 ## Objectives
 {: #objectives}

-* Understand how to setup PowerAI vision trial running on Power CPU
+* Understand how to setup PowerAI vision trial running on Power CPU.
-* Deploy an object detection and image classification application to a VSI on {{site.data.keyword.vpc_short}}
+* Deploy an image classification application to a VSI on {{site.data.keyword.vpc_short}}.
-* Upload an image dataset to train and deploy a deep learning model
+* Upload an image dataset with images of different categories to train and deploy a deep learning model.
-* Test the accuracy and adjust the hyperparameters for an optimized model
+* Test the accuracy and adjust the hyperparameters for an optimized model.

 ## Services used
 {: #services}